 - To improve the cosmetic appearance of teeth

-Before dental technology evolved to allow for the dental crown procedure, the only way to deal with a damaged or heavily decayed tooth was to remove it.
-Thanks to teeth crowns, dentists now have a way to save much of the tooth structure and avoid the discomfort of an extraction.
+Dental technology evolved to allow the dental crown procedure so that damaged or severely decayed teeth no longer had to be removed, avoiding the discomfort of dental extraction.
+Thanks to teeth crowns, dentists now have a way to save most of the damaged tooth's structure.

-Unlike a filling, which repairs just a portion of the tooth, a crown restores the whole tooth.
-Capped teeth should function and feel just like a natural tooth.
+Unlike a dental filling (which repairs just a portion of the tooth) a crown restores the whole tooth, allowing it to function and feel like a natural tooth.

 What's the difference between a tooth crown and a tooth cap?

-‘Dental cap’ is a less technical term for ‘dental crown’, but they both refer to a whole tooth covering placed on top of a shaved-down tooth.
-Some people might say that a ‘crown’ is metal-coloured while a ‘cap’ is tooth-coloured, but this is not a differentiation that dentists make.
+“Cap” is a more casual word for “crown”, both referring to a covering placed over a shaved-down tooth.
+Some people might say that a “crown” is metal-coloured while a “cap” is tooth-coloured, but this is not a differentiation that dentists make.

-The most common materials for teeth caps are:
+The most common materials used for teeth caps in the UK include:

 - A dental ceramic such as porcelain or zirconia, coloured to match the surrounding teeth